donnemartin/system-design-primer/README.md

 If queues start to grow significantly, the queue size can become larger than memory, resulting in cache misses, disk reads, and even slower performance.
 [Back pressure](http://mechanical-sympathy.blogspot.com/2012/05/apply-back-pressure-when-overloaded.html) can help by limiting the queue size, thereby maintaining a high throughput rate and good response times for jobs already in the queue.
 Once the queue fills up, clients get a server busy or HTTP 503 status code to try again later.
 Clients can retry the request at a later time, perhaps with [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff).

+### Transactional Messaging
+Transactional messaging ensures reliable delivery and processing of messages while maintaining consistency across systems, especially in distributed architectures.
+It is critical for systems where operations must succeed or fail as a unit.
+[The Outbox Pattern](https://www.decodable.co/blog/revisiting-the-outbox-pattern) is a design to handle distributed transactions in an eventually consistent way.
+It ensures that messages are not lost even if a failure occurs while performing operations across multiple systems.

+* The application writes a business change and the corresponding event (message) to an outbox table in the same database transaction.
+* The transaction is committed, ensuring both the business operation and the event are saved together.
+* A background worker periodically reads unprocessed messages from the outbox table and publishes them to the message queue.
+* Upon successful delivery, the worker marks the messages as processed to avoid duplicates.

+The database used for the outbox table must support ACID transactions to ensure atomicity, consistency, isolation, and durability.
+This ensures that both the business operation and the event write are treated as a single unit of work and are committed together reliably.

+**Example:**

+Consider an e-commerce system where a user places an order.
+As part of the transaction:
+* The order's status is updated to "Placed" in the database.
+* A corresponding "process payment" event is written to the outbox table within the same transaction.

+Once the transaction is committed, a background worker reads the "process payment" event from the outbox table and publishes it to the payment service queue.
+This ensures that the payment service is notified about the new order only if the database update for the order status was successful.
+Similarly, the order status update happens only if the event is successfully written to the outbox table, maintaining consistency across the system.

 ### Disadvantage(s): asynchronism

 * Use cases such as inexpensive calculations and realtime workflows might be better suited for synchronous operations, as introducing queues can add delays and complexity.